William Bell, No. 24: Civil War

 James Callahan was in command of the pilot boat at the time of the capture.
 The Confederate colonel, John Taylor Wood, fired three shots at the William Bell and ordered Callahan to come on board the Tallahassee.
 He then ordered his men to go on board the pilot boat and remove everything that was movable and bring it on board the Tallahassee.
 Wood then ordered the William Bell to be burned.
 Wood said "Turpentine her and set her on fire."

 The next day, Colonel Wood collided with packet ship Adriatic.
 Wood ordered every passenger on the Adriatic to be taken prisoner and put on the Tallahassee.
 He then captured another vessel, the bark Suliote, of Belfast, Maine.
 Passengers from the pilot boat William Bell, No. 24 and the burned ship Adriatic were transferred to the Suliote.
 James Callahan was ordered to pilot the Suliote into Sandy Hook, New York.

 In the book, "From Sandy Hook to 62", Charles Edward Russell, described the chase of the Tallahassee cruiser against James Funk, No. 22.
 The Tallahassee captured the James Funk and turned her into a tender and a decoy.
 Captain Wood used the pilot-boat to capture and burn other schooners and brigs.
 He then burned the James Funk, which he later regretted.

-Construction and service for William Bell II

-After the loss of the "William Bell", a second "William Bell" was constructed by Edward F. Williams, in 1864-65.
-She was two feet longer and had more beam.
-On May 7, 1865, the William Bell, No. 24 was launched from the yard of Edward F. Williams, Greenpoint, New York.
-Her dimensions were: Length of keel, 82 feet; breadth of beam, 21 feet; depth of hold, 8 feet.
-The price of boats had gone up because of the war so the second William Bell cost about $24,000.
-She was a duplicate of the first and was built for speed, beauty, and strength.